jpvincent/WPT-server/README.md

     * Reports listing now works with dozen of scenarios without eating the whole memory
 * WPT Monitor uses Curl instead of HttpRequest (better PHP compatibility)

+Extensible
+-

+WPT Monitor is not that good at displaying the collected data.
+You might also want to monitor additional data like the number of 404, the average size, the percentage of cached objects or the percentage of objects with gzip.
+Search for the `exportResultToExternal()` PHP method.
+It contains an example of a forward to a graphite installation of the WPT results.

 Support and issues
 -